 Employment Outlook and Salary Information

-Although not all veterinarians become animal nutritionists, canine nutritionists must usually become veterinarians.
-The U.S. Bureau of Labor Statistics (BLS) does not offer specific data for the specialty.
-However, the agency reported that veterinarians held about 56,020 jobs in 2012, with a projected employment increase of 36% between 2010-2020.
-The median annual salary of a veterinarian was $84,460 as of May 2012.
+Although not all veterinarians become animal nutritionists, canine nutritionists usually become veterinarians.
+The U.S. Bureau of Labor Statistics (BLS) does not offer data for the specialty.
+However, employment for veterinarians is expected to grow at an above average rate of 9% between 2014-2024 with a mean annual salary $99,000 as of May 2015.

 Certification Options and Licensure Requirements